tldr-pages/tldr/pages/common/openssl-genrsa.md

 `openssl genrsa`

-- Generate an RSA private key of an arbitrary number of bits, and save it to {{output_file}}:
+- Save an RSA private key of an arbitrary number of bits to the output file:

 `openssl genrsa -out {{output_file.key}} {{1234}}`